Send Me Back to Japan

 First of all, I will make it clear what I am not, since there are many potential phenomena in play here, and this particular obsession is not in any way a new or exclusive thing.
 After all, the term Japanophile has been around for some time—centuries, even.

 There's the stereotype of a guy or girl, obsessed with Japan, and they are usually quite young and impressionable.
 They read tons of manga, which are Japanese comic books.
 They also watch tons of anime, which are Japanese cartoons.
 Both mediums have one thing clearly in common, so far as I can tell, and that is that the guys have wild spiky hair, and the girls make you feel mildly guilty when your eyes linger on them for more than a few seconds, and each and every one of them has giant eyes and carries massive swords or guns that are apparently weightless.
 Depending on their level of obsession, this stereotypical Japanophile might also wear some kind of wild fashion, something that looks modern while also strangely Victorian, and this is because he or she has some kind of propensity towards whatever the hell is going on in Harajuku.

 Does this person describe me?
-I wish!
-But no, it's not even close, and never has been.
+No, it's not even close, and never has been.

 There's a different stereotype of a guy or girl, this one who's probably older than the last one, and they are drawn to Japan in a more traditional sense.
 They're studying the history, and the culture.
 They've travelled all over and have been to several villages and temples most people have never heard of.
 Their love for sushi is obvious enough, and more remarkable are all the other unique and less familiar dishes that they like and ask for by name.
 They've taken part in ceremonies, and they might even know how to do them properly.
 Their Japanese is sneaky good, and it impresses everyone within earshot, be they English speakers, or the Japanese themselves.

 Does this person describe me?
 I wish.
 But no, this one too is sadly well out of reach.